Thraxerrrr/RavencrestCouriers/README.md

 ![alt](docs/images/raco_bird_types.jpg)

+Some birds, such as eagles, are so large they can only nest in large coops.
+Don't try to squeeze the poor things into a small coop!

 ### Bird Stats

 To see the stats of a bird, put the bird in your shortcut bar and activate it.
 A Bird Profile window will appear.